Voter Registration In New York

 Vote-by-mail & Absentee

-Voters can only vote absentee in New York with an approved excuse.
+Voters can typically only vote absentee in New York with an approved excuse.
+During COVID-19, all voters are eligible to use the “temporary illness” excuse due to concerns surrounding COVID-19.

 Early Voting In New York